ramosw1993/readME-Gen/ReadMe.md

 # ReadMe Generator

 ## Description
-This project is a readme generator, it's intention is to make making readme's easier.
+This project is of a ReadMe generator, it is meant to make ReadMe's an easier process.

 ## Table of Contents
 [Installation](#installation)